-South of Mazatlan or Puerto Vallarta, the air and water temperatures are pleasant year round.
+Water Temperatures - While there can be spells of cool and cold air temperatures in the Sea of Cortez as early as November, the water temperature normally stays quite warm temperatures are pleasant year round.
 While some Northers blow down as far south as Mazatlan, they never invade the sheltered waters of Banderas Bay or the Gold Coast.
 However, if you like serious warmth in the dead of winter, there's nothing like getting as far south as Zihuatanejo.
 At midnight one memorable New Year's Eve, we measured both the air and sea temperatures at 80°.
 The skies almost always seem to be blue in Z-town.